jewel/clearskies/protocol/core.md

 The "time" is a unix timestamp of the current time.
 This is sent because the conflict resolution relies on an accurate time.
-If the difference between the times is too great, software may notify the user, and/or attempt to account for the difference in conflict resolution algorithm, at the software's discretion.
+If the difference between the times is too great, software may notify the user and refuse to participate or may attempt to account for the difference in conflict resolution algorithm.
-The software may also refuse to participate.

-Key exchange
+Key Exchange
 ------------

 If the access level negotiated in the handshake is "unknown", then the keys